GluuFederation/docs-ce-prod/3.1.0/source/api-guide/uma-api.md

         <td>Array[string]</td>
         <td>required</td>
         <td>scopes</td>
-        <td>An array of strings indicating the available scopes for this resource set.
+        <td>An array of strings indicating the available scopes for this resource.
         Any of the strings MAY be either a plain string or a URI </td>
         <td>-</td>
     </tr>